JMMP-Group/CO_coordination/meetings/minutes_2Sep2024.md

 ----------

 ## Agenda :
-1. Review actions from previous meeting, minutes_3Jun2024.
+1. Review actions from previous meeting (on 2rd June 2024).
-1. Review the list of other more general issues: requirements and progress with future model configurations.
+1. Review the list of other more general issues:
+   - Requirements and progress with future model configurations.
    - CO10 requirements and progress.
    - Review near-bed temperature biases.
 1. Gen2 benchmarks: what version(s) of NEMO will CO configurations use in late 2027?